 Shortly after the attack, San Antonio’s Animal Care Services seized Coco.
 This pit bull was allegedly responsible for almost all of Gutierrez’s injuries.
 Since the dog was charged with serious bodily injury, he was euthanized.
 The search for the second dog involved in the attack continues.

 Two people were cited for the attack on Gutierrez.
-Coco’s owner received six criminal citations for not having a microchip in their dog, allowing their dog to bite a person, and failing to provide proof of a rabies vaccination.
-The person caring for Coco at the time of the attack received citations for allowing an animal to bit a person and allowing a dog to roam free.
+Coco’s owner received six criminal citations for not having a microchip in their dog, allowing their dog to bite a person, and failing to provide proof of rabies vaccination.
+The person caring for Coco at the time of the attack received citations for allowing an animal to bite a person and allowing a dog to roam free.